 A home theater uses multiple speakers to achieve the surround sound.
-Different sound system configurations have a different number of speakers, among which are the surround and back surround speakers.
+Different sound system configurations have different number of speakers, among which are the surround and back surround speakers.

 The differences between surround and back speakers are not technical but lie in the placement and the configuration of the sound system.
 Rear or back surround speakers are an extra pair of speakers used in sound system configurations above 5.1.